nicolealcala/raul-landing-page/README.md

 1. **Visual Fidelity and Spacing:** I ensured the layout stays true to the original design by carefully calibrating all gaps and margins to match the mockup's proportions.
 2. **Mobile Responsiveness:** Since a mobile version was not provided, I designed a custom responsive layout to ensure a seamless and user-friendly experience on smaller screens.
-3. **Branding Colors:** Primary brand colors were extracted directly from the provided mockup. to ensure UI consistency, I generated a color palette based on these primary tones.
+3. **Branding Colors:** Primary brand colors were extracted directly from the provided mockup. to ensure UI consistency, I generated a color palette based on the primary tones.
 4. **Assets:**
-   - **Logo:** Since source files were't available, I manually traced and recreated the logo as a vector (SVG).
+   - **Logo:** Since source files weren't available, I manually traced and recreated the logo as a vector (SVG).
 I also generated a full set of professional favicons for polished browser experience.
    - **Icons:** I curated custom icons from SVG Repo to match the mockup's, converted them into React components for reusability and customization.
-   - **Image:** I selected a high-definition professional photography that aligns wth the agency's brand identity and color scheme, then converted it to **.webp** for optimization.
+   - **Image:** I selected a high-definition professional photography that aligns wth the agency's brand identity and color scheme, then converted it to **.webp** format for optimization.

 <br>